-- (a) Represents the net effect of an increase in shareholders' equity due to the net proceeds received by us from the sale of shares of Class A common stock in this offering, which we expect will be \$\(\text{ (reflecting a reduction of \$\) relating to the underwriting discount). - Represents a \$ distribution by Artisan Partners Holdings of its retained profits to its pre-offering partners, approximately \$ million of which will be distributed in connection with the reorganization, and the other approximately \$ million of which will be distributed following the closing of this offering with a portion of the net proceeds from this offering.
-We calculate retained profits as net income, excluding equity-based compensation expenses, cumulative distributions paid and debt principal payments. - Represents our anticipated repayment of \$ million of indebtedness outstanding under our term loan with a portion of the net proceeds of this offering payable to us. - Reflects adjustments to record assets and liabilities associated with our tax receivable agreements.
+- Represents the net effect of an increase in shareholders' equity due to the net proceeds received by us from the sale of shares of Class A common stock in this offering, which we expect will be \$ (reflecting a reduction of \$ relating to the underwriting discount). - Represents a \$ distribution by Artisan Partners Holdings of its retained profits to its pre-offering partners, approximately \$ million of which will be distributed in connection with the reorganization, and the other approximately \$ million of which will be distributed following the closing of this offering with a portion of the net proceeds from this offering. - Represents our anticipated repayment of \$ million of indebtedness outstanding under our term loan with a portion of the net proceeds of this offering payable to us. - Reflects adjustments to record assets and liabilities associated with our tax receivable agreements.
 Under the first of those agreements we generally will be required to pay to the holders of convertible preferred stock issued as consideration for the H&F Corp Merger 85% of the applicable cash savings, if any, in U.S. federal and state income tax that we actually realize as a result of the tax attributes of the units we generally acquire in the merger.
 Under the second tax receivable agreement we will be required to pay to the holders of limited partnership units of Artisan Partners Holdings 85% of the applicable cash savings, if any, in U.S. federal and state income tax that we actually realize as a result of certain tax attributes of their units purchased or exchanged, or, that are created as a result of the purchases or exchanges of their units, for shares of our Class A common stock or convertible preferred stock.
 We will record 85% of the estimated tax benefit as an increase to amounts payable under tax receivable agreements, a liability.